signature-opensource/CK-Configuration/CK.Configuration/ConfigurationSection/README.md

 The `ShouldApplyConfiguration` extension methods (in [ConfigurationSectionExtension](ConfigurationSectionExtension.cs)) implements this once for all.

+## Reading a ImmutableConfigurationSection.
+The root `ImmutableConfigurationSection` methods are:
+- The `IConfigurationSection` inherited methods:
+  - `string?
+Value { get; }` and `string? this[string path] { get; }` (setter throws
+    an InvalidOperationException).
+  - `IReadOnlyList<ImmutableConfigurationSection> GetChildren() { get; }`
+  - `IConfigurationSection IConfiguration.GetSection( string path )` is explicitly implemented and hidden by `ImmutableConfigurationSection GetSection( string path )`.

+    Its contract is to return an empty (useles) section.
+It is always better to use `ImmutableConfigurationSection?
+TryGetSection( string path )` that avoids a stupid allocation.
+- Lookup section methods that use the lookup parent to a value or a section "here or above".
+This allows "configuration inheritance" support:
+  - `string?
+TryLookupValue( string path )`
+  - `string?
+TryLookupValue( string path, out int distance )`
+  - `ImmutableConfigurationSection?
+TryLookupSection( string path )`
+  - `ImmutableConfigurationSection?
+TryLookupSection( string path, out int distance )`
+  - `IEnumerable<ImmutableConfigurationSection> LookupAllSection( string path )`
+  - `IEnumerable<(ImmutableConfigurationSection,int)> LookupAllSectionWithDistance( string path )`
+- Extension methods that parse, warn, with or without a default value for `boolean`, `int`, `TimeSpan`, `DateTime`, `Double` and `Enum`.

+  Current helpers are not good enough.
+Below are the double helpers.
+    - `double?
+TryGetDoubleValue( IActivityMonitor monitor, string path, double min = 0.0, double max = double.MaxValue )`
+    - `double?
+TryLookupDoubleValue( IActivityMonitor monitor, string path, double min = 0.0, double max = double.MaxValue )`
+    - `double LookupDoubleValue( IActivityMonitor monitor, string path, double defaultValue = 0.0 )`

+    There is too many variations to capture: exist or not, parsable or not, in range (or other constraint) or not, whether a warning or an error should be emitted, etc.

+    > This requires more thougths.
+A less naïve, more explicit and versatile API should be invented here!

 ## Why is there no `IConfigurationSection.ToImmutableConfigurationSection()` extension method?
 Short answer: because of the immutable section's lookup parent.